meltano/meltano/docs/src/guide/contributing.md

 ## DigitalOcean Marketplace

-Meltano is deployed as a DigitalOcean Marketplace 1-Click install, available at <https://marketplace.digitalocean.com/apps/meltano>.
+Meltano is deployed and available as a <a :href="$site.themeConfig.data.digitalOceanUrl">DigitalOcean Marketplace 1-Click install</a>.

 ### Build the snapshot